Binary relation

+A binary relation over sets $X$ and $Y$ can be identified with an element of the power set of the Cartesian product $X \times Y.$ Since a powerset is a lattice for set inclusion ($\subseteq$), relations can be manipulated using set operations (union, intersection, and complementation) and algebra of sets.

 In some systems of axiomatic set theory, relations are extended to classes, which are generalizations of sets.
 This extension is needed for, among other things, modeling the concepts of "is an element of" or "is a subset of" in set theory, without running into logical inconsistencies such as Russell's paradox.